Ded Moroz: Azerbaijan

 In Azerbaijan, Ded Moroz is known as Şaxta Baba and Snegurochka as Qar Qızı, with whom Şaxta Baba brings gifts to children at New Year's Eve.
-Every December, actors playing Şaxta Baba and Qar Qızı stand next to a Christmas tree (Azerbaijani: Yolka or Yeni il ağacı) at Baku Boulevard and other attractions in Baku, giving away presents to and taking pictures with children.
+Every December, actors playing Şaxta Baba and Qar Qızı stand next to a Christmas tree at Baku Boulevard and other attractions in Baku, giving away presents to and taking pictures with children.
 Since 2014 however, every actor needs a license costing up to $75.
 In the predominantly Muslim but secular country, where Christians are a small minority, these traditions and celebrations remain very popular, however the Christian origin is barely to not known at all and they're rather cultural. Şaxta Baba is also an Azerbaijani version of Ayaz Ata, the Ded Moroz of Turkic mythology.

 Belarus

 Ded Moroz is Dzied Maroz (Дзед Мароз) in the Belarusian language.
 He is not a historical folkloric Belarusian character, but was a replacement for Saint Nicholas, known locally as Śviaty Mikałaj, whom Soviet authorities disapproved of because of his Christian origin.

 The official residence of Dzied Maroz in Belarus is declared to be in the Białowieża Forest.